Shelters & Housing

 Health & Safety Resources

-Prevent and Treat Other Illnesses and Injuries After a Hurricane or Flood – Excellent information from the CDC about common post-disaster hazards and how to stay safe.
+- Prevent ilnesses after a natural disaster – Excellent information from the CDC about common post-disaster hazards and how to stay safe.

 Be Red Cross Ready – Flood Safety Checklist (PDF)